anhtuan0806/Fibonacci-Hashing-/README.md

 ## Running

-Execute the generated binary and enter the desired number of keys when prompted.
+Execute the generated binary and enter one or more key counts when prompted.
-The program will then show metrics for random, sequential and clustered datasets:
+Separate multiple values with spaces.
+The program will show metrics for each size across random, sequential and clustered datasets:

 ```bash
 ./main